Johnshandsable/cullen-salary-calculator/README.md

-# Salary Calculator
+# jQuery Salary Calculator

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

-This project is an employee salary calculator built over a weekend.
-Features include taking in user inputs, storing those inputs, and updating them the screen.
+This project is an employee salary calculator built over a weekend using primarily jQuery.
+Features include recording user inputs such as annual salaries, reporting monthly costs for the client, and updating salary costs and monthly costs on-screen.
 The data is collected into a table similar to an Excel spreadsheet.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).